RoozbehSanaei/Deep-Architectures-Scripts/README.md

 # Papers with snippet

-The purpose of this collection is to focus on what matters most in learning a new concept, The goal was to find the most simple and readable implementation of a particular concept, and to extract the core concept excerpt from the full body of the code.
+The purpose of this collection is to focus on what matters most in learning a new concept,I tried to find the most simple and readable implementation of a particular concept, and to extract the core concept excerpt from the full body of the code.

 ## Semantic Segmentation Architectures
 [ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation](https://arxiv.org/abs/1606.02147) [[Snippet](https://github.com/RoozbehSanaei/awesome-semantic-segmentation-pytorch/blob/master/core/models/enet.py)]